Overview

 Kenneth Stainbank Nature Reserve MTB Trail

-OVERVIEW Just 13 km from Berea and the Durban CBD, the Kenneth Stainbank Nature Reserve is an extension of the D’Moss green lung in the south western suburb of Yellowwood Park.
-The reserve has become a refuge for the city’s mountain bikers as well as a rare species of Natal […]
+Just 13 km from Berea and the Durban CBD, the Kenneth Stainbank Nature Reserve is an extension of the D’Moss green lung in the south-western suburb of Yellowwood Park.
+The reserve has become a refuge for the city’s mountain bikers as well as a rare species of Natal owl and […]